-The programme will consist of five modules of two days each commencing on 11th June 2020 through to October 2020.
-The programme will be held in Durban.
+The programme will consist of five modules of two days each commencing on 20th May through to September 2021.

 The programme is designed to be relevant to the needs of stakeholders and participating organisations, with a unique focus on doing business in Africa.
 Key points of departure will include the latest best practice and developments across significant trading regions and countries, including Singapore, UAE (Dubai), Brazil, China and India.